 Once this is established, the proof of the fundamental theorem follows the outline of the standard argument given above.

-\begin{proof}[Proof of the FTSP using the Spreadiness Lemma] Let $f$ be the symmetric polynomial to be represented.
+\begin{proof}[Proof of the FTSP using the Spreadness Lemma] Let $f$ be the symmetric polynomial to be represented.
 As above, we lose nothing by assuming $f$ is homogeneous.

-The algorithm proceeds as in the standard proof except with spreadiness playing the role of lexicographic order.
-Pick {\em any} term of $f$ with maximum spreadiness $s_1$ and consider it and its conjugates.
-Form the product of elementary symmetric polynomials $g_1$ that has these terms as its terms of maximum spreadiness.
+The algorithm proceeds as in the standard proof except with spreadness playing the role of lexicographic order.
+Pick \emph{any} term of $f$ with maximum spreadness $s_1$ and consider it and its conjugates.
+Form the product of elementary symmetric polynomials $g_1$ that has these terms as its terms of maximum spreadness.
 (If the terms of $f$ have coefficient $c_1$ and exponents $i_1 \geq i_2 \geq \dots \geq i_n$, then $g_1=c_1\sigma_1^{i_1-i_2}\sigma_2^{i_2-i_3}\dots\sigma_n^{i_n}$ as always.)
-Then since these terms are the only terms of $g_1$ with spreadiness as high as $s_1$ by the Spreadiness Lemma, $f-g_1$ contains fewer terms of spreadiness $s_1$ than $f$ does, possibly zero.
+Then since these terms are the only terms of $g_1$ with spreadness as high as $s_1$ by the Spreadness Lemma, $f-g_1$ contains fewer terms of spreadness $s_1$ than $f$ does, possibly zero.

-Continuing in like manner beginning with $f-g_1$, forming $g_2$ and then $f-g_1-g_2$, etc., we get an algorithm that must terminate because at each stage, either the maximum spreadiness or the number of terms with this spreadiness has been decreased.
+Continuing in like manner beginning with $f-g_1$, forming $g_2$ and then $f-g_1-g_2$, etc., we get an algorithm that must terminate because at each stage, either the maximum spreadness or the number of terms with this spreadness has been decreased.

 The uniqueness of the representation follows exactly as it did in the standard proof.
-Distinct products of elementary symmetric polynomials will have distinct terms of maximum spreadiness because of the injectivity of the map $(k_1,\dots,k_n) \mapsto (k_1+\dots+k_n,\dots,k_n)$.
+Distinct products of elementary symmetric polynomials will have distinct terms of maximum spreadness because of the injectivity of the map $(k_1,\dots,k_n) \mapsto (k_1+\dots+k_n,\dots,k_n)$.
 Therefore complete cancellation is impossible: any nonzero polynomial in the elementary symmetric polynomials will be nonzero when multiplied out. \end{proof}